 While you can see Christmas all over this town, here are my favorite spots for it.

 What is known to most as the landmark of this small town, the windmill is a great place to start on your journey.
-Now while the windmill itself does not have any real decorations, there are a lot of small shops next to it that will help you get in the Christmas spirit.
+Now while the windmill itself does not have any real decorations, there are a lot of small shops next to it that will help you get into the Christmas spirit.

 The main road in the downtown area of Solvang, Copenhagen Drive is where all of the shops are, including the famous shoe shop.
 Most of the stores have their own Christmas Trees outside of the window and are usually decorated beautifully with items that represent the store.
-A perfect example is the tree with the pretzels hanging from it outside of a bakery (my dog couldn’t get enough of this tree).
+A perfect example is a tree with the pretzels hanging from it outside of a bakery (my dog couldn’t get enough of this tree).